ShayNehmad/make-git-better/README.md

 ### Stage 2

+This stage is just a warm-up and it shouldn't be confusing, difficult, or require any sort of special insight or research.
+This is basically a test to make sure all your setup is OK.
+Good luck! 👋

-Your challange:
+Your challange is:

 1. Add 2 files to the root of the repo: `alice.txt` and `bob.txt`.
-2. Commit your changes (should be only one commit!)
+2. Commit your changes (should be only one commit!).
-3. Push your changes to your remote repo.
+3. Push your changes to *your* remote repo.
-4. Create a pull request from your_repo/start-here to ShayNehmad/start-here.
+4. Create a pull request from `your_user/make-git-better/start-here` to `ShayNehmad/make-git-better/start-here` on GitHub.
+[Click on this link for a guide to creating a Pull Request from your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 5. Go get your flag from TravisCI, which will test your branch for you.
+TravisCI will give you the flag in the build job log (or tell you why you aren't getting the flag).
+To get to the job logs:
+    1. Open the Pull Request page on `github.com`.
+    2. Go to the "Checks" tab.
+    3. Look for the TravisCI build, and click on `The build`, which will redirect you to `travis-ci.com`.
+    4. Look at the Job Log.

 #### What if I f-ed it up